OpenNebula/docs/source/operation/network_management/security_groups.rst

             - **nicID** = OpenNebula instance nic ID

-    - The security group rules are applied to a virtual machine logical port group.
+    - The Security Groups rules are applied to a virtual machine logical port group.
-    - All security group rules are applied with action "ALLOW"
+    - All sSecurity Groups rules are applied with action "ALLOW"

-.. warning:: Modify rules or sections created by OpenNebula from NSX Manager is not supported.
+.. warning:: Modificationof rules or sections created by OpenNebula using directly the NSX Manager interface is not supported, since the information won't be synced back in OpenNebula.